Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Proposed Method

 \section{Proposed Method}

 Learning generalized and coherent representations is crucial for adapting RGB-based models to multi-modal trackers.
-To unlock the full potential of pre-trained trackers, we revisit the core principles of cross-modal transfer process.
+To unlock the full potential of pre-trained trackers, we revisit the core principles governing the cross-modal transfer process.
 In Section~\ref{sec:preliminaries}, we first present the architectural design of our multi-modal trackers and highlight the key challenges associated with full fine-tuning.
-Next, in Section~\ref{sec:sensitivity}, we identify pronounced prior and transfer sensitivities that contribute to catastrophic forgetting and training instability, and further quantify these critical sensitivities.
-Finally, in Section~\ref{sec:srtuning}, we incorporate these sensitivities into the tuning phase, enabling adaptive and dynamic modulation of parameter updates.
+Next, Section~\ref{sec:significance} identifies and quantifies pronounced prior and transfer parameter significance that characterize pre-trained knowledge and cross-domain adaptation.
+Finally, in Section~\ref{sec:srtuning}, we incorporate these significance measurements into the optimization phase, enabling adaptive and dynamic modulation of parameter updates.